RyanHaniff/CNN-to-Identify-Facial-Expressions/README.md

 #### Download the CK+ Dataset here: https://www.kaggle.com/datasets/shareef0612/ckdataset
      Locate the download and reaplce any comments that say "YOUR DIRECTORY PATH HERE" with the location of the CK+ dataset

+#### Import all necessary libraries as specified in each .ipynb files

 ### 1. Preprocessing the dataset to be augemented (rotated, cropping, intensity normalization) go to DataPreparation.ipyn notebook
      - Each augemented dataset should have three shuffled datasets: Dataset1, Dataset2 and Dataset3